nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ```
 Things To Note:
 > The order of the keywords does not matter.
-   e.g. Meeting Tutor will match Tutor Meeting.
+   e.g. Meeting Tutor will match Tutor Meeting
 > The tasks that match at least one keyword will be returned (i.e. OR search).
-   e.g. Meeting will match Meeting Tutor.
+   e.g. Meeting will match Meeting Tutor
-> The keyword is not case-sensitive
+> The keyword is not case-sensitive.
-   e.g. Meeting Tutor will match meeting tutor.
+   e.g. Meeting Tutor will match meeting tutor
-> The search function prioritise dates
+> The search function prioritise dates.
    e.g. "find tmr" will give a list of tasks with tomorrow date but will not give task name with "tmr"
 ```